embolden/styleguide/styleguide.md

 ####Formatting
 #####New Lines and Indentation
-Use a new line for every block level element.
-Indent each new line by 2 spaces.
+The author MUST use a new line for every block line.
+Each nested element MUST be indented 2 spaces.
 The author MUST NOT mix tabs and spaces.
 ```html
 <blockquote>
   <p><em>Lorem</em> ipsum dolor sit amet.</p>